 Warsaw

-A UNESCO world heritage site, the Old Town charms with its colourful townhouses and the exceptional atmosphere of its narrow streets.
-When in the Old Town Market Square, you will meet a mermaid – the official symbol of the city.
+A UNESCO World Heritage site, the Old Town charms with its colourful townhouses and the exceptional atmosphere of its narrow streets.
+When in the Old Town Market Square, you'll meet a mermaid — the official symbol of the city.
 Don’t forget to see the Barbican, stop by the bell on Kanonia Street, and walk along the old city walls.
 You should also visit the Royal Castle.
 Apart from the royal apartments, the old seat of Polish rulers also houses an art collection with paintings by Rembrandt and Bernardo Bellotto, also known as Canaletto.
+One awesome way to quickly see all of Warsaw is with a tour in a tiny yellow retro Fiat 125p.
+Of course, you can ask the guide to tailor the drive to your interests.

 The vast park surrounding the summer residence of the last Polish king, Stanisław August Poniatowski, is where Varsovians like to go for longer walks.
 The park is home to a winter garden, an amphitheatre, and even a Chinese garden.
 The biggest attraction, however, are the park’s permanent residents: the squirrels and peacocks.
 Another site worth seeing is the classicist Palace on the isle, with its enchanting interior design and gallery of paintings.
-The park is famous for its Chopin concerts, which take place from mid-May to the end of September every Sunday at noon and 4:00 p.m.
+The park is famous for its Chopin concerts, which take place from mid-May to the end of September every Sunday at noon and 4 pm.
 Come lounge on the grass and enjoy the music.

 This interactive museum is an exceptional place to gain a deeper understanding of Warsaw’s history.
 It was founded in commemoration of an event that profoundly changed the city: the Warsaw Uprising of 1944.
 Listen to the oral accounts given by insurgents, go down into the sewers – similar to the ones that insurgents used to move around the city – and see The City of Ruins, a bird’s-eye view of Warsaw burnt to the ground.
 Don’t forget to see the murals painted by Polish artists on the Wall of Art.
 The museum building is interesting in its own right since it was previously an old electric power plant for trams.

-The Vistula Boulevards are the ideal place for a stroll or a bicycle trip.
+The Boulevards along the Vistula river are the ideal place for a stroll or a bicycle trip.
 The exceptional atmosphere of this site is created by the sail-shaped lamp posts and pergolas that offer shade on sunny days.
 You can stop to rest on one of the stone sculptures in the form of fish and other marine creatures, or climb up to the overlook.
 The promenade is adapted to the needs of people with disabilities and families with children.
+To avoid the crowds and give your feet some rest, check out Vistula river boat tours.

-The best-known and tallest building in the city, the Palace of Culture and Science, was a gift from the Soviet people to the Poles.
-Visible from almost any place in Warsaw, the palace is to Warsaw what the Eiffel Tower is to Paris – the perfect landmark.
+The best-known and tallest building in the city, the Palace of Culture and Science, was a gift (as well as a display of strength) from the Soviet people to the Poles.
+Visible from almost any place in Warsaw, the palace is to Warsaw what the Eiffel Tower is to Paris — the perfect landmark.
 Take the lift up to the 30th floor to see the city panorama from a height of 114 metres.
 The palace also houses theatres, a cinema, museums, and trendy bistros, as well as the city’s main tourist information point.

 The National Museum houses a wonderful collection of well over 830,000 objects from all epochs – from antiquity to contemporary times.
 Here you will find works of both Polish and world art, including such gems as Jewess with Oranges by Aleksander Gierymski and the large-format Battle of Grunwald by Jan Matejko.
 Visit the Gallery of Medieval Art to see the unique artefacts there or visit the biggest collection of Nubian cultural artefacts and art in Europe.
 Don’t forget to check out the schedule of temporary exhibitions.